Cesar Cedeno Encarnacion

 Following his big league days, Cedeno played for the Gold Coast Suns of the Senior Professional Baseball Association in 1989.
 He hit .331 in 38 games for the club.
 The next year, he played for the Daytona Beach Explorers and batted .274 in 17 games before the league folded.
 He was later a minor league coach in the Astros and Washington Nationals systems.
-He has been hitting coach for the Greeneville Astros since 2012.
+He was hitting coach for the Greeneville Astros in 2012-2017 and GCL Astros in 2018.

 - 4-time NL All-Star (1972-1974 & 1976)